 Angelica sings a karaoke version of the song “Bad Girls.”
 The song is also available on the soundtrack.

-The film manages to give a couple of laughs like a couple of fart jokes.
+The film manages to give me a couple of laughs like a few fart jokes.

 The Climax becomes a race against the clock for the group.

 Chuckie gets his moments such as saying “A baby’s gotta do what a baby’s gotta do!”

 The Goofy yell (similar to the Wilhelm scream) is heard during a fight scene.